pixmusix/Rocket_BusyBoard4Toddlers/README.md

 - Port the a stripped down PVector class from Java to C++ :heavy_check_mark:
 - Write a struct for the Rocket to be displayed on the LED Matrix :heavy_check_mark:
 - Write a function that passes RGBA data into the rocket Struct from a bmp :heavy_check_mark:
-- Classes for particles, planets, stars etc. :x:
+- Classes for particles, planets, stars etc. :heavy_check_mark:
 - Physics? :roll_eyes: :x:
 - ...